DINO in the Room: Leveraging 2D Foundation Models for 3D Segmentation: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We show that injection of DINOv2 features from 2D images into a 3D model can significantly improve the segmentation performance, achieving new state-of-the-art results on multiple indoor and outdoor datasets. \item We demonstrate that DINOv2 can also act as a teacher for pretraining backbones of 3D models through distillation, surpassing the performance of existing unsupervised pretraining methods. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We show that injection of DINOv2 features from 2D images into a 3D model can significantly improve the segmentation performance, achieving new state-of-the-art results on multiple indoor and outdoor datasets. \item We demonstrate that DINOv2 can also act as a teacher to pretrain 3D models through distillation, improving performance without requiring 2D data during inference. \end{itemize}